broothie/slink/README.md

 ### Technical Challenges
 #### Backend Design
-Original schema and controller design can be viewed in the [docs][blob/master/docs] folder of this repo.
+Original schema and controller design can be viewed in the [docs][docs] folder of this repo.
 Naturally these designs went through several revisions during development.

 ### Future Improvements